bclynch/pomb-old/README.md

         - https://stackoverflow.com/questions/12837748/analytics-google-api-error-403-user-does-not-have-any-google-analytics-account
 - Need a way for user to reorder junctures or perhaps just by time ... need to consider
 - Admin panels
-- Favorites / 'add to pack' for posts, images, trips
 - Search results view more - Look at reddit + maybe infinite scroll
 - Think about sub trips ? i.e. a trek in the middle of a longer trip - Detour!
 - Community hub - Map view of trips users have posted + some kind of way to explore various places